AlexanderJWard/gpu-bytes/README.md

 - [x] Create - Registered Users can create a new comment
 - [x] Read - Site Users can view all comments
-- [ ] Update - Currently no user update function on this table
+- [ ] Update - Currently no user update function on this table.
+Admin can update comments in Django admin console
 - [ ] Delete - Currently no user delete function on this table.
 Admin can delete comments in Django admin console

 | Key          | Name           | Type             |